ByteHouse Command Line Interface (CLI)

 -

-Stops further execution when first query execution returns with an error
+Further execution is stopped if a previous query execution returns an error

 $ cat example.sql